bhartiy/learnsellacious/pages/05.product/minimum-and-max-quantity/docs.md

 1. Go to the Sellacious panel of your website.
 2. Go to settings menu at the left menu bar and select global configuration from the drop down
     Menu.
-3. In the extension’s setting, go to Frontend display options.
-4. At the bottom, there will be an option of Backend Display Option.
+3. At the bottom, there will be an option of Backend Display Option.
-5. Edit the fields, check Minimum & Maximum Quantity  in all columns.
+4. Edit the fields, check Minimum & Maximum Quantity  in all columns.
-6. Save the changes you made.
+5. Save the changes you made.
 And In Creation of  any product a Minimum & Maximum Quantity option will be  available.

 **You can add Minimum & Maximum details through import method and the steps are:**